-The Association for Asian Studies and the Social Science Research Council, with support from the Henry M. Luce Foundation, are pleased to announce the fourth jointly organized AAS/SSRC Dissertation Workshop.
-The workshop will be held in conjunction with the AAS annual conference in Chicago in 2015.
+The Association for Asian Studies is pleased to announce the AAS Dissertation Workshop.
+The workshop will be held in conjunction with the AAS annual conference in Toronto in 2017.

-For further information about the workshop structure or eligibility, please contact David Szanton email@example.com.
-Questions concerning administrative matters or the application process should be directed to Nicole Restrick Levit firstname.lastname@example.org.
+For information about the workshop structure or eligibility, please contact David Szanton email@example.com.